Frequently Asked Questions

 How can I find a Torah Club in my area?

-If you would prefer to join an already existing Torah Club rather than forming your own, you can find a list of Torah Clubs and Torah Club Leaders at www.torahclub.org (August 2018).
-Use the online form to request an invitation to visit the group.
+If you would prefer to join an already existing Torah Club rather than forming your own, you can find a list of Torah Clubs and Torah Club Leaders at torahclub.org (launch to be announced).
+Use the online form to request an invitation to visit the club.

 How can I get my Torah Club listed on the website?

-If you are a registered and approved Torah Club Leader, we will list your active Torah Club on our website at www.torahclub.org.
-You decide whether you want your group open to visitors and new members or a private group.
+If you are a registered and approved Torah Club Leader, we will list your active Torah Club on our website at torahclub.org.
+You decide whether you want your club to be open to visitors and new members or be a private club.
 Your address will not be available to the general public unless you choose that option.

 Where's your Statement of Faith?